-There’s no missing the ubiquitous rainbow flags waving throughout neighborhoods and cities in the month of June.
-The multihued banner has become an international symbol of LGBTQ pride, and it has undergone many iterations and variations since it was created 41 years ago.
-In honor of pride month, we look back at the colorful, often surprising history of the rainbow flag.
+The multihued banner has become an international symbol of LGBTQ pride, and it has undergone many iterations and variations since it was created 42 years ago.
+In honor of Pride Month, we look back at the colorful, often surprising history of the rainbow flag.

 The rainbow flag was created by San Francisco–based queer artist Gilbert Baker in 1978.
 He’d moved to the city after an honorable discharge from the military to pursue a design career.
 In the mid-’70s he met Harvey Milk, who recognized his adept sewing skills and the strong political messaging behind his work.
 Baker began making political banners for the frequent protest marches Milk organized in San Francisco—and he was commissioned to create the rainbow flag for just $1,000.